axelarnetwork/axelarate-community/Exercises/excercise_3_join_leave_validator.md

 # Exercise 3
 Join and leave the Axelar Network as a validator node.

 Convert an existing Axelar Network node into a validator by staking tokens.
-A validator participates in block creation, transaction signing, and voting
+A validator participates in block creation, transaction signing, and voting.

 ## Level
 Intermediate